List of The Big Bang Theory franchise characters: Tam Nguyen

-Tam Nguyen (Ryan Phuong – YS / Robert Wu – TBBT) is a Vietnamese-American Catholic boy who, in Young Sheldon, is Sheldon's classmate and only friend.
+Tam Nguyen (portrayed by Ryan Phuong in Young Sheldon and Robert Wu in The Big Bang Theory) is a Vietnamese-American Catholic boy who, in Young Sheldon, is Sheldon's classmate and only friend.
 His father Le Nguyen and mother Trang Nguyen run a store, Medford Mart.
 He has a troubled relationship with his parents, having been treated badly by both of them after moving to the United States.
 He has two sisters, Mai and Kim-Ly, with whom he has a good relationship.
 Tam laments his difficult childhood in war-torn Vietnam, which included his father being incarcerated in a re-education camp to "become a good communist", and his encounter with the Ku Klux Klan when he first arrived in America.

 Veronica Duncan

 Veronica Duncan (Isabel May) is Georgie Cooper's first love interest on Young Sheldon.
 Initially introduced as a popular and "easy" girl, Veronica becomes a devout Christian after going through a "Hell house" one Halloween.
-Georgie is obsessed with her and frequently takes every advantage he can to be close to her or impress her in any way.
+Georgie had a crush on her and frequently takes every advantage he can to be close to her or impress her in any way.